 One idea is to split your blog post into different parts and define the structure for it.

-Splitting a blog post into various parts can make writing easier and also means you don’t have to do it all in one go.
+Splitting a blog post into various parts can make writing easier and also means you don’t have to write it all in one go.

 It also makes it easier to read as people prefer short sections rather than lots of long paragraphs.

 Number of words needed for a blog post

 The ideal number of words to write is between 500 and 1,000.
 If you struggle with this, then we recommend at least 250 words.